flapdragon/take-note/README.md

 7. Add location services and data, to add to note/client data and possibly help autofill data.

-8. The styling needs further work.
-In particular the page titles and the create and edit forms.
+8. The styling needs further work, especially on mobile.
+The page titles need to be re-worked.

 9. Sorting by title, note body, client, date.